shuklayash02/To_Do_List-DateANDTime/README.md

 # To_Do_List-With-DateANDTime
-To_Do_List-With-DateANDTime Upgrade -in this you can add date and time to your task for effciency and regularity in the work
+To_Do_List-With-DateANDTime Upgrade -In  this you can add date and time to your task or work on daily basis for effciency and regularity in your work